Gaslighting, triangulation & cheating – all signs of Narcissistic Abuse

-World Narcissistic Abuse Awareness Day (WNAAD) occurs on June 1st every year
+World Narcissistic Abuse Awareness Day (WNAAD)

-1 June 2018 | World Narcissistic Abuse
+1 June | World Narcissistic Abuse Awareness Day

 I have written a series of articles to raise awareness of World Narcissistic Abuse Awareness Day.
 The focus of this article is ‘gaslighting’, ‘triangulation’ & cheating, which are prevalent in relationships where there is narcissistic abuse.

 The term ‘gaslighting’ originates from the 1940s film thriller Gaslight.
-A woman Paula (Ingrid Bergman) marries Gregory (Charles boyer) and slowly over time, he begins to convince her that she is going mad.
+A woman, Paula (Ingrid Bergman), marries Gregory (Charles Boyer) and slowly, over time, he begins to convince her that she is going mad.
 Gregory tells her that she is forgetful, she is seeing things, yet the gas lights in the house are being dimmed on purpose to cruelly make her think she is losing her mind.
-Narcissists are very deceptive and their mission is to manipulate you into not trusting your version of reality.
-The goal is to make you doubt yourself, so that you become dependent on them.
+Narcissists are very deceptive, and their mission is to manipulate you into not trusting your version of reality.
+The goal is to make you doubt yourself so that you become dependent on them.

-The term “gaslighting” which is derived from this film means that a person lies for their own gain to another person so repeatedly and with so much confidence that the victim begins to doubt her own sanity.
+The term “gaslighting”, which is derived from this film, means that a person lies for their own gainto another person so repeatedly and with so much confidence that the victim begins to doubt her own sanity.
 Stockholm Syndrome develops as well.
 The victim, now uncertain that she can perceive reality correctly, becomes dependent on the ‘gaslighter’ and is more attached to him than ever.

 Unfortunately, when your gut instinct is saying something is off, then it usually is.
 A narcissist will manipulate you to the point that you distrust your gut instinct.
 All of the red flags are there.
 The cheating signs.
 Messages being deleted.
 Scurrying away to check their phone.
-You will be made to feel you are the one going mad, when in fact they are just ‘gaslighting’ you into believing their version of reality.
+You will be made to feel you are the one going mad when in fact, they are just ‘gaslighting’ you into believing their version of reality.

 It is difficult to get over the cheating part, more so because of these insidious behaviours.
 Narcissists crave attention.
 It doesn’t matter how much you love that person and give to them.
-It will never will be ENOUGH.
+It will never be ENOUGH.

 New Supply (“NS”)

-What torments most survivors of narcissistic abuse is whether their ex partner is happy with their new supply.
+What torments most survivors of narcissistic abuse is whether their ex-partner is happy with their new supply.
 Is he treating this new girl better than you?
 What is wrong with me that he left to be with someone else?